codegarden13/dev-docker-php/readme.md

 run `docker compose up -v`

 Now you can write your php or html to the directories prd or stg, this folders are synced to the webroots of your instances.

+## Last but not least....
+**Backup:** Backup ov your working data is crucial.
+In practise, you work in stg and prd.
+GIT is perfect, but i had cases when GIT messed up imprtant folders, because i used it in a wrong way.
+Do not rely on the exposed docker mountpoints that sync local folders with the container.
+Backup your work !